trs/shift-code/README.md

 1. Select the platform and game you wish to redeem on.
 1. Codes will be automatically redeemed.
 Just let it do it's thing.
     - Used shift keys are cached in `~/.config/configstore/shift-code-redeemer.json` under the profile email.

+## FAQ

+1. What does `"please launch a shift-enabled title first"` mean?
+    - You can only redeem a certain number of SHiFT codes before you'll see this.
+It means you need to open a SHiFT enabled title (a Borderlands game) and play past the main menu.
+Once you're loaded in, you can exit the game and continue redeeming.